 In this model, the source of identity is the on-premises directory service.
-Because password synchronization uses the resources and features of the cloud identity service for authentication, attacks leveraged against these mechanisms, such as brute forcing or password spraying, are handled by the cloud service provider's load balancers and resources rather than an agency's on-premises capabilities.
-Cloud identity providers may be better prepared than agencies to handle such events.
+Because password synchronization uses the resources and features of the Cloud Identity service for authentication, attacks leveraged against these mechanisms, such as brute forcing or password spraying, are handled by the CSP's load balancers and resources rather than an agency's on-premises capabilities.
+Cloud Identity service providers may be better prepared than agencies to handle such events.

-When implementing password synchronization, agencies should be aware that an incompatibility of hash functions could result in a weaker hashing algorithm being selected for operations because the capabilities of on-premises and cloud hashing services differ.
-Agencies should determine what hashing algorithms are natively available in their configuration and ensure that the most secure algorithms, as applicable, are implemented both on-premises and in their cloud services.
+When implementing password synchronization, agencies should be aware that an incompatibility of hash functions could result in a weaker hashing algorithm being selected for operations, as the capabilities of onpremises and cloud hashing services differ.
+Agencies should determine which hashing algorithms are natively available in their configuration and ensure that the most secure applicable algorithms are implemented both on premises and in their cloud services.